j0ju/x6100-fw-mangler/README.md

  * disable automounting of random USB or MMC hotplug devices for now
  * enable bash as standard shell
  * add serial console helpers to copy with different sized terminal emulator, no more 80x24 if your terminal app behaves
+ * `etckeeper` for your local modifications to `/etc`
+ * SQLite config/data file moved `/etc/xgradio` to be included in etckeeper, for easier backup of full config

  Disabled for now:
  * patch https://github.com/busysteve/X6100-Bluetooth-Audio